View source: R/reaggregate_counts.R

 Population weightings corresponding to Used to weight the output across the desired intervals.
 If |

-A data frame with 4 entries; interval
+A data frame with 4 entries; interval, lower, upper and a

-corresponding count
+corresponding count.

 # Reaggregating some data obtained from the 2021 UK census